joelsernamoreno/EvilCrow-Cable/README.md

 **PCB design:** AprilBrother

-**Manufacturer and distributor: AprilBrother
+**Manufacturer and distributor:** AprilBrother

-**Other collaborators:** ForensicSecurity & Ignacio Díaz, Innovart & Jorge Mata, Roland Santiago, Luca Bongiorni, Marcus Mengs, Mike Groover...
+**Other collaborators:** Ignacio Díaz & Forensic Security, Innovart & Jorge Mata, Roland Santiago, Luca Bongiorni, Marcus Mengs, Mike Groover...

 The developers and collaborators of this project do not earn money with this.
 You can invite me for a coffee to further develop Low-Cost hacking devices.
 If you don't invite me for a coffee, nothing happens, I will continue developing devices.